NandhiniMB/Help-desk/README.md

 # Help-desk
-"People for people HELP DESK"Website using java to find professionals according to people need.
+"People for people HELP DESK" Website using java to find professionals according to people need.